kingsmen732/National-Hackathon/README.md

 **3. Smart Home Integration:** The design allows for connection with other smart home devices, enabling automated responses upon intruder detection.
 (Note: Implementation details for this functionality are not included in this repository)

-We've also attached a stl file for the same dasign.
+We've also attached a STL file for the same design.

 ![Untitled](https://github.com/atulakella/hidden-handle/assets/44159259/c7993552-8248-48c8-97c5-df4ff75c28e6)